 Ye Olde Rumney Marsh Burying Ground

-Styles and historically important motifs of RMBG:
+Historically important gravestone styles and motifs of RMBG:

-Some significant people buried in the RMBG:
+Some significant people buried in RMBG:

-- 7 veterans of Colonial Wars.
+- 7 veterans of the Colonial Wars.

 - 20 veterans of the Revolutionary War.

 - 4 veterans of the War of 1812.

 - Dean Winthrop, son of John Winthrop, the third governor of Massachusetts

 - Rev. Phillip Payson, the “Fighting Pastor” of the Revolutionary War.
 Reverend Payson was also known for his advocacy for separation of church and state during the writing of the constitution.